mvmd-org/mvmd-site/docs/community/overview.md

 The Metaverse Metadata Directory (MVMD) is an open, collaborative project.
 We welcome contributions from individuals, organizations, and standards bodies to help improve the framework, documentation, and tools.

-*The initial MVMD concept and versions were authored by Grig Bilham from [Sumset Tech](./supporters/sumset-tech).*
+*The initial MVMD concept and versions were authored by Grig Bilham from [Metaverse Standards Forum](./supporters/sumset-tech).*

 ## Ways to Contribute